 I read Lolita around the age of 13.
 I also read another novelette, maybe a long ‘short story’ around that time, Two Adolescents and a Time of Indifference, which also had elements of pedophiliac behaviour.
 I believe the media at the time of Lolita’s publication focused on it as a metaphor for America, but likely that was just a way of moderating the sensationalism and making the topic borderline palatable and marketable.
 Nabokov was a brilliant writer, & I don’t believe he ever ventured into the topic of pedophilia again, but then I never read another of Nabokov’s novels after Lolita.

 indeed i survived writing this book 🙂

 some might not see that it took courage but i felt it needed to be written

 to keep society on its toes. the on-line research took a lot out of me.

 The concept of Living in the Shadow, as a fictional memoir, was pardon the pun, novel.
-The book was unique, and tickled my fancy, Well done, well-executed.
-It’s one thing to have concept, another to execute it with creative integrity as you did it.
+The book is unique, and tickled my imagination.
+Well done, well-executed.
+It’s one thing to have concept, another to execute it with creative integrity as you did.

 Published author, street poet,